micclly/micclly.github.io/_posts/2014-02-26-en-symlink-tool-to-terminal-data-path.md

 ---
 layout: post
-title: "(en) VBScript to create symlinks to MT4(build 600)/MT5 terminal data path"
+title: "(en) VBScript to create symlinks to MT4(build 600)/MT5 data folder"
 description: ""
 category: mt4
 tags: [mt4,tools,english]
 ---
 {% include JB/setup %}

-I've written tiny VBScript to create symlinks to MT4 (build 600 and later) or MT5.
+I've written tiny VBScript to create symbolic links to MT4 (build 600 and later) or MT5 data folder.
 This VBScript only can be run on Windows Vista and later.

 You can get from [GitHub](https://github.com/micclly/mt4-tools/blob/master/make-symlinks-to-terminal-data-path.vbs).